 We hope you like the products we recommend!
 Just so you know this post contains affiliate links and I will be compensated if you make a purchase after clicking our links.

-Choosing between a hard or soft cat carrier means understanding what you’re going to be using it for.
+Choosing between a hard or soft cat carrier means understanding what you will use it for.
 Traveling cross-country in a car with your cat may require a different carrier than if you’re taking a pet to the veterinarian.

-And what if your cat is a little adventurer — what about backpacks for carrying cats?
+And if your cat is a little adventurer — what about backpacks for carrying cats?

-It’s hardly the most thrilling of shopping dilemmas but picking out the best hard or soft cat carrier for your pet is worth taking some time to think over.
+It’s hardly the most thrilling of shopping dilemmas but picking out the best hard or soft cat carrier for your pet is worth taking some time to consider.

 One thing that’s worth mentioning is that you shouldn’t be using a cardboard carrier to transport your cat.
 These temporary boxes are fine for a hop between a shelter or breeder and your home, but they’re not really suitable for repeated use.
 Your pet is far safer in a solid box — fabric or plastic.